Applying for postdoctoral fellowships

 - ESRC New Investigator grant

-- Let the SPS Research Office know that you are planning to submit a postdoctoral fellowship application.
+- Let the SPS Research Office know that you are planning to submit a postdoctoral fellowship application and provide the name of your agreed mentor.

-- The SPS RO will provide your salary costings, your mentor's salary costings (where appropriate), and estates and indirect costings (where appropriate).
-You will need to provide other costings yourself, for example for research costs such as fieldwork, necessary equipment, or conference attendance.
-A good place to start is by looking at examples of past successful applications.
+- The SPS Research Office will work with you to develop your application.
+This includes providing your salary costings, your mentor's salary costings (where appropriate), and estates and indirect costings (where appropriate).
+You will need to develop your budget for research resources, such as fieldwork costs, necessary equipment, or conference attendance, with the SPS Research Office.
+Templates to help you develop your costings can be provided.

 - Note that all applications must be approved by Head of School - including outline applications.
 Please do not submit your application until approval has been obtained.